tiagobento/watertemplate-engine/README.md

 Water Template Engine is an open-source modern Java template engine that simplifies the way you interact with templates.
 With no external dependencies, it is very lightweight and robust.

+Just like [mustache](https://github.com/janl/mustache.js), Water is a logic-less template engine, but it takes advantage of statically typed languages features to increase reliability and prevent errors.

 [![Travis build on branch master](https://api.travis-ci.org/tiagobento/watertemplate-engine.svg?branch=master)](https://travis-ci.org/tiagobento/watertemplate-engine)

 #### Imagine a template: